Vandaahl/PlexBridge/README.md

 ## How to use

-You can use Docker Compose to launch the application with Nginx.
+You can use Docker Compose to launch the application (on port 8000 by default).
 Here is an example compose.yml file:

 ```yaml
 services: